Student Research Opportunities

 COCC has made student research-readiness a priority, particularly for transfer degree students preparing to enter a university.
 As part of this, the Psychology program created an extracurricular academic opportunity called the Psychology Immersion Experience (PIE).
 Students involved in PIE can hone leadership, research, and communication skills in an environment that focuses on high-impact learning in a safe, supportive setting.

-The COCC Psychology program also offers a for-credit Undergraduate Research Lab.
+The COCC Psychology degree also offers a for-credit Undergraduate Research Lab.
 Here, up-and-coming student researchers can participate in the Collaborative Replications and Education Project, a crowdsourced venture that challenges undergraduates to rerun much-cited psychology research.
 They examine their own conclusions against original findings, putting published work to the test.
 Participants have attended the Western Psychology Conference and presented research during the poster session — a rare occurrence for community college students.

 The COCC Psychology program provides more than an education: It champions personal development and encourages students to be independent thinkers.